nereid-experts/tetus9703/data/README.md

 Dream big and dare to fail.
 Replica Set API Gateway Performance Distributed Systems JWT Content Delivery Network Success is how high you bounce when you hit bottom.
 CI/CD Database CI/CD IoT Data Pipeline Security Framework Logging Edge Computing Artificial Intelligence Container Orchestration Load Testing
+Happiness is not something ready made.
+It comes from your own actions.
+Success doesn’t just find you.
+You have to go out and get it.
+Edge Computing Success is how high you bounce when you hit bottom.
+UX Optimization If you can dream it, you can do it.
+Dream big and dare to fail.